 There is also a large list of book review websites here, although these do not appear to be advertising for new reviewers.
 Still, you may be able to get in touch with the owners of these websites to see if they need new reviewers.

 Contena – This is a job board for freelance writers where you can occasionally find book review gigs that pay fairly.
 This is not a free job board to access, but they often do offer discounts on monthly memberships.
 You can use coupon code “ways2earn” at checkout to get 10% off any membership.

 Don't Feel Confident You Can Write a Book Review?

 Since most of the above sites are going to want you to actually write a book review after you've read the book, you need to know how to go about it.
 It's one of those things that sounds easy until you sit down to actually do it!
 “How to Write a Simple Book Review” is a highly-rated, inexpensive eBook available on Amazon that will walk you through the process to help ensure writer's block doesn't hit when you get ready to do your review.

 While this may seem like a discouraging list, it really does not need to be.
-There is money to be made out there as a book reviewer, if you are willing to look for it and pursue it.
-While book reviewers do not make a lot of money, they do make money and also receive a free book in some cases.
+There are opportunities out there if you are willing to look for and pursue them.
+While book reviewers do not make a lot of money, they do make money while doing something most of them enjoy.

 Many times authors will seek out book reviewers for future testimonials, which can lead to greater exposure for the book and future work for the book reviewers.

-Another avenue that you might want to pursue as a book reviewer, would be to offer book review writing as a paid service in your freelance writing or virtual assistant business.
+Another avenue that you might want to pursue as a book reviewer is to offer book review writing as a paid service in your freelance writing or virtual assistant business.
 You could charge by the length of the review or by the number of pages in the book.

 Again, if you really love to read, what do you have to lose?
 Maybe a little sleep, but most avid book readers have been missing that for years!